-The majority of our classes have a NIH focus and provide you with a solid foundation for understanding the entire pre-award process.
+The majority of our courses have a NIH focus and provide you with a solid foundation for understanding the entire pre-award process.
 The goal is to equip you with the tools necessary for successfully developing and managing applications and proposals.
 Your success is our success.
-If you have suggestions on ways to improve our classes, or classes you would like to see added in the future, please don’t hesitate to contact Rachel Monteverdi.
+If you have suggestions on ways to improve our courses, or courses you would like to see added in the future, please do not hesitate to contact ORA.

 Click the following link for a list and description of the courses we offer: